MariaBraganca/rails-mister-cocktail/README.md

 This project was initially built within the scope of the Bootcamp at Le Wagon with Ruby, HTML, CSS and JavaScript.

-Later on, I've spent time optimizing the database seeding, search and filters as well as creating an overall enjoyable user experience
+Later on, I've spent time optimizing the database seeding, search and filters as well as creating an overall enjoyable user experience.

-#

-## Stack
+## Web Stack
 * Github
 * Ruby on Rails
 * Sqlite